wdporter/i-am-that-vuepress/40-only-the-self-is-real/readme.md

 >You imagine that without cause there can be no happiness.
 To me dependence on anything for happiness is utter misery.
 Pleasure and pain have causes, while my state is my own, totally uncaused, independent and unassailable.

 **Maharaj:**&ensp;The world is but a show, glittering and empty.
 It is, and yet is not.
 It is there as long as I want to see it and take part in it.
 When I cease caring, it dissolves.
 It has no cause and serves no purpose.
 It just happens when we are absent-minded.
 It appears exactly as it looks, but there is no depth in it, nor meaning.
 Only the onlooker is real.
-Call him Self or <span class=tooltip>Atma<span class=tooltiptext>The Supreme Self, the individual soul. *Atman* is beyond all the three *gunas* of *prakriti*.
-It is not the *atman* that acts but only the *prakriti*.</span></span>.
+Call him Self or <span data-tippy-content="The Supreme Self, the individual soul. <em>Atman</em> is beyond all the three <em>gunas</em> of <em>prakriti</em>.
+It is not the <em>atman</em> that acts but only the <em>prakriti</em>.">Atma</span>.
 To the Self the world is but a colourful show, which he enjoys as long as it lasts and forgets when it is over.
 Whatever happens on the stage makes him shudder in terror or roll with laughter, yet all the time he is aware that it is but a show.
 Without desire or fear he enjoys it, as it happens.

 **Questioner:**&ensp;The person immersed in the world has a life of many flavours.
 He weeps, he laughs, loves and hates, desires and fears, suffers and rejoices.
-The desireless and fearless <span class=tooltip>jnani<span class=tooltiptext>The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.</span></span>, what life has he?
+The desireless and fearless <span data-tippy-content="The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.">jnani</span>, what life has he?
 Is he not left high and dry in his aloofness?

 **M:**&ensp;His state is not so desolate.
 It tastes of the pure, uncaused and undiluted bliss.
 He is happy and fully aware that happiness is his very nature and that he need not do anything, nor strive for anything to secure it.
 It follows him, more real than the body, nearer than the mind itself.
 You imagine that without cause there can be no happiness.
 To me dependence on anything for happiness is utter misery.
 Pleasure and pain have causes, while my state is my own, totally uncaused, independent and unassailable.